Daniel Wenas: All-Star & Championship season (2016 - 2017)

-Return to the Final (2017-18)
+Return to the final (2017 - 2018)

-Building the success from the previous season, Wenas and his team went on to the United States for training camp at Impact Basketball that was located at Las Vegas, Nevada for one week.
+Building the success from the previous season, Daniel Wenas and his team went on to the United States for training camp at Impact Basketball that was located at Las Vegas, Nevada for one week.
 Despite winning the championship, Pelita Jaya decided not to bring back neither of their 2 foreign players from the previous season and used their draft picks to draft a big-guard, Wayne Bradford from Davenport University and big man, Merril Holden from Iowa State University.
 Holden was however, replaced by e.x.
 Los Angeles Lakers's player, C. J. Giles during the off-season.
 During the same off-season, Pelita Jaya signed Xaverius Prawiro whom ended up becoming the MVP of the 2017-18 season and another valuable, versatile big man in Valentino Wuwungan.
 This season, Wenas was promoted as their starting Shooting Guard and started the season strongly, posting a consecutive double-double on 4 and 5 January 2018.
-His team won league's best 16–1 record and entered the playoff again as the first seed in the White Group.
-Wenas again faced Aspac, this time led by Kore White in the semi-final and nearly losing to them in an overtime game 3, elimination game.
-The final was a rematch from last year, however, this time Satria Muda Pertamina Jakarta was powered by Indonesia's naturalised national-team player, Jamarr Johnson and Dior Lowhorn whom defeated Wenas and his team in 3 games.
-During the playoff, Wenas did not score a single point throughout the entire playoff.
+His team won league's best 16 - 1 record and entered the playoff again as the first seed in the White Group.
+Daniel Wenas again faced Aspac, this time led by Kore White in the semi-final and nearly losing to them in an overtime game 3, elimination game.
+The final was a rematch from last year, however, this time Satria Muda Pertamina Jakarta was powered by Indonesia's naturalised national-team player, Jamarr Johnson and Dior Lowhorn who defeated Daniel Wenas and his team in 3 games.
+During the playoff, Daniel Wenas did not score a single point throughout the entire playoff.